Above: How the series looks. Below: This trope in action.

 - Happens less often than you might think in Wakfu considering that it's based on a video game.

-- Viva Pinata has this in "To Catch a Pi˝ata" of Frogger with Paulie, Fergy, and Langston.
+- Viva Piņata has this in "To Catch a Piņata" of Frogger with Paulie, Fergy, and Langston.
 Predictably, Langston, despite being a frog, is the only one to fall into the river.

-- The Amazing World Of Gumball had an insult fight scene between Gumball and Darwin in the episode "The Words."
+- The Amazing World of Gumball had an insult fight scene between Gumball and Darwin in the episode "The Words."
 The "fight" was styled as a Street Fighter match; there were life meters and combo tracking for both characters, as well as a continue screen at the end.
-This is lampshaded when it suddenly cuts out of the game to the actual world showing the background character, implying this was all just being imagined—yet somehow Gumball harsh words still demolished a wall.
+This is lampshaded when it suddenly cuts out of the game to the actual world showing the background characters unimpressed by the two barely actually doing anything, implying this was all just being imagined—yet somehow Gumball harsh words still demolished a wall.

 - During a space adventure, Dangermouse once drove into a game of Space Invaders.